Parameter Inference from Final-State Entanglement in Higgs Decays: Discussions

 Fourth, we deliberately trace out all kinematics at the outset rather than assigning $\mathcal{H}_{\rm kin}^a$ to $\mathcal{H}_A$ for a ``symmetric” bipartition.
 With plane-wave states, a symmetric split leaves explicit box–normalization factors $\mathcal{V}$ from $\delta^{(3)}(\mathbf{0})$ and $T$ from $\delta(0)$ in the EE.
 In practice, the volume/time dependence differs between two-body decays ($\propto T/\mathcal{V}$) and three-body decays ($\propto 1/\mathcal{V}$).
 Thus, the EE diverges or vanishes as $T,\mathcal{V}\to\infty$, and ``normalizing” procedures~\cite{Liu:2025pny} does not cure the mismatch.
 By tracing out kinematics, the reduced density matrix $\rho_R$ is finite-dimensional (spin, color, species), and the EE is free of $\mathcal{V}$ and $T$.
-Thus, this bipartition is the well-posed choice.
+Thus, this bipartition is a well-posed choice.
+Actually, we have numerically checked that this bipartite system can only give a good prediction for the structure of the EW sector.

-Finally, we note that the off-shell four-body decays $h\to V^{*}V^{*} \to 4f$ are neglected: they are numerically subleading to the three-body $VV^{*}$ channels, \texttt{HDECAY} does not include the full $WW/ZZ$ and identical-fermion interference, and our construction of $\mathcal{P}_i$ would mix $WW$ and $ZZ$ channels in $\rho_R$ and require an ambiguous fermion partition for four-body final states.
+Finally, we note that full off-shell four-body decays, $h\to V^{*}V^{*}\to 4f$, are not included in our main analysis.
+Their omission is not due to phenomenological irrelevance, but because a consistent inclusion would require an unambiguous Hilbert-space partition for the four-fermion final state, including the assignment of fermions to the intermediate vector-boson branches, as well as a treatment of identical-fermion and possible $WW/ZZ$ interference effects.
+In addition, our numerical setup is based on \texttt{HDECAY}, while a dedicated treatment of $h\to 4f$ decays would require a tool such as \texttt{PROPHECY4F}~\cite{Denner:2019fcr}.
+We therefore treat these modes as a limitation of the present analysis and estimate their possible quantitative impact in Appendix~\hyperref[sec:EE_Shannon]{E}.